Ajax10000/FlightCraft3D_ver2/README.md

 * Plane is now symmetrical (left-side was made a mirror image of the right side)

 ## Notes
-To compile, open a terminal in the OpenGL directory and type make.
+To compile, open a terminal in the OpenGL_ver directory and type make.
 This will generate an executable named fc3D.

 ## Playing the Game
-To start the game, in a terminal in the OpenGL directory, type ./fc3D.
+To start the game, in a terminal in the OpenGL_ver directory, type ./fc3D.

 On startup the plane is on its side and is falling.
 I usually wait until the plane is pointing down and then press the up-arrow key continually until the